 Choosing toys and activities

-If you’re having a playdate for your child, you can help things along by choosing toys and playthings that all the children will enjoy.
+If you’re having a playdate for your child, you can help things along by choosing toys and activities that children of diverse abilities will enjoy.
 It’s also a good idea to have some activities that you know your child can do confidently.
 Children are much more likely to join in when they feel confident.

-For younger children, choose activities that give them the choice of playing alone, alongside others or together.
+For younger children, try activities that give them the choice of playing alone, alongside others or together.
 Some ideas include: